 Start building the buzz for your albums before clients even book their session or wedding.
 Don’t just list an album in your packages -- explain why they’re a priceless investment.
 Take some dazzling product shots of your sample album and include them on your info page.
 Describe the craftsmanship and the customized design.
 You can even include a slideshow of sample spreads so they can see that they’ll be getting a work of art, not a stuffy old photo album.
 (Don’t have time to do all of this work yourself?
-We’ve done it for you in our Album Sales Catalog & Look Book.)
+The Complete Album Sales Kit has everything you need to get started selling albums.
+Literally everything.)

 2. Sell while you shoot.

 No, we’re not suggesting you rattle off a sales pitch while you’re clicking away.
 But think about your album while you shoot.
 Gather details that tell a complete story.
 Create those epic images that beg to be displayed across a full spread.
 Let them know as you’re shooting how amazing those images are going to look in their album.
 Get yourself in the mindset, and get them in the mindset: Someone’s going home with an album.